Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Robust multiobjective optimization

-\begin{definition}[Robust Pareto efficiency] A feasible solution $x^*$ is \emph{robust Pareto efficient} (or simply \emph{robust efficient}) if there is no feasible $x$ such that \end{definition} Note that this definition is on the same form as the standard definition of efficiency (Definition~\ref{efficiency}), but with set-membership generalized to subset inclusion.
-As a further motivatation of this concept of robust efficiency, observe that because the inner-level maximization for each solution $x$ to~\eqref{robust-mco} is a multiobjective problem, it defines a Pareto set.
-Hence, comparing two solutions amounts to comparing two Pareto sets.
-Problem~\eqref{robust-mco} can therefore be identified as a set-valued optimization problem.
-By standard theory for set-valued optimization, the robust efficient solutions of~\eqref{robust-mco} constitute the minimizers to this set-valued optimization problem with respect to the ordering cone $\Re_+^n\setminus\{0\}$.
-This relationship between robust efficiency and set-valued optimization is elaborated in Section~\ref{sec-set-opt}.
-An illustration of the concept of robust efficiency is given in Figure~\ref{fig-re}.
+\begin{definition}[Robust Pareto efficiency] A feasible solution $x^*$ to problem~\eqref{robust-mco} is \emph{robust Pareto efficient} (or simply \emph{robust efficient}) if there is no feasible $x$ such that \end{definition} Note that this definition is on the same form as the standard definition of efficiency (Definition~\ref{efficiency}), but with set-membership generalized to subset inclusion.
+The concept of robust efficiency is illustrated in Figure~\ref{fig-re}.